Did you know that California is the nation’s top road trip destination?

 For Breathtaking Views: California Highway One Road Trip

-You can start from the Bay Area and go to the Monterey Peninsula and then on the south.
+You can start from the Bay Area and go to the Monterey Peninsula and then to the south.
 Or, you can start on the PCH down in Los Angeles and head north past the sand dunes of Pismo Beach and McWay Falls on into the winding cliffs of Big Sur.
 For where the biggest FAQs and our suggestions, be sure to read our California Highway 1 Road Trip Itinerary.

 Extend Your Trip: If you have more time, continue north to visit Point Reyes National Seashore or even go into the lesser-visited parts of Northern California like Mendocino.